 If you are wondering what country makes the best baklava?
 I would say "Lebanon," but I am a little partial.

 The lovely thing about Lebanese food, is that every family has their own version of each traditional recipe out there.
-While many baklawa recipes call for pistachio nuts, it’s not uncommon to make baklava with walnuts instead.
+While many baklawa recipes call for pistachio nuts, it's not uncommon to make baklava with walnuts instead.
 This is how we do it in our family.
-This particular recipe calls for:
+The ingredients for baklawa in this particular recipe calls for:

 - phyllo dough (aka puff pastry or filo dough, it can be found in the freezer section of your grocery store)